-Housed at the San Antonio International Airport, this Special Operations team specializes in aircraft crash fire suppression and passenger rescue.
-They are also the EMS first responder for the airport.
+The San Antonio International Airport “Aviation Rescue Fire Fighting” team specializes in aircraft crash fire suppression, passenger rescue, and the ARFF team responds with two EMS Paramedic first responders for the airport.

-All ARFF personnel are certified as both Basic Structural Firefighters and Basic Aircraft Rescue Firefighters by the Texas Commission on Fire Protection.
-This initial training includes over 1,200 hours of classroom instruction and hands-on practice.
-Some of the topics required by the San Antonio Fire Department and the U. S. Federal Aviation Administration include:
+All ARFF personnel are certified as Structural Firefighters, Aircraft Rescue Firefighters and EMT’s by the Texas Commission on Fire Protection.
+This initial training includes topics required by the San Antonio Fire Department and the U. S. Federal Aviation Administration to include:

-The ARFF provides a number of services to the airport community in addition to responding to aircraft emergencies, including:
+The ARFF Division provides a number of additional services to the airport community in addition to responding to aircraft emergencies, including:

-The team’s rescue vehicles are crucial pieces of equipment that are used not only to extinguish a fire, but to establish a safe escape path.
-These vehicles are equipped with different extinguishing agents such as: Aqueous Film Forming Foam, Halon, Halotron, and Purple K Dry chemical.
+The team’s four Aviation Rescue Fire Fighting vehicles are equipped with different extinguishing agents such as: Aqueous Film Forming Foam, Halotron, and Purple K Dry chemical.
 These different agents allow ARFF personnel to respond to various types of aircraft and fuel fires to establish a safe escape path for passengers, crew members, or airport staff.

 ARFF Coordinator – Captain Georgia Rakowitz, 210-207-3473